 Our personal safety is something that we should always be considering, especially when out in public.
-The shopping season is in full swing and our shopping centers will be packed this weekend.
-Here are some tips and thoughts on steps you can take to help maintain your personal safety:
+The shopping season is in full swing and our shopping centers will be packed these last days before Christmas Here are some tips and thoughts on steps you can take to help maintain your personal safety:

 •Awareness & Avoidance - Not enough can be said for being aware of your surroundings.
 It does not matter where you are, at home, out shopping, driving, at the park, DO NOT settle into a fog and become so involved in your task that you fail to look around.
 Scan the area before you head out.
 Look around and see what potential threats may be looming.
 Are there suspicious persons parked by your car?
 Is there a car approaching slowly from behind?
 If you see something that makes you suspicious or uncomfortable, walk away, return to the store, and report the activity and your observations to security or store staff.